 Further information can be found on the website Positive Women

 The Scottish Huntington's Association would like the opportunity to visit your club to tell your members about Huntington's disease, and the effect this devastating illness has on around 6,000 people in Scotland today.
-We will tell you about the lifeline we offer to sufferers and their families and how we bring hope to their lives.
+We will tell you about the lifeline specialist services we provide to people impacted by Huntington’s disease and their families and how we support them.
+Thank you!

 Jim Duffy is a retired Police Officer who served with the Strathclyde Police Force between December 1975 and May 2007.
 Prior to retirement Jim held the rank of Inspector and the position of Chairman of the Strathclyde Police Federation Joint Branch Board.

 Before retiring from the Police service he argued for the legalisation of all currently illegal drugs as, in his view , the War against Drugs will never be won in the current climate of prohibition.
 Since his retirement he has become a member of LEAP (Law Enforcement Against Prohibition)an american based organisation, comprising of many serving and former law enforcement agents and prosecutors who believe that the only way to deal with the menace of drugs is to take control of them through legalisation.